Prostitution in colonial India: Immigration of foreign prostitutes

 In the early 20th century, European prostitutes were visible in the major cities and seaports of British India, where the colonial authorities had become increasingly opposed to sexual contact between British men and Indian women.
 As seaports became more prominent in India, more European sailors travelled to India leading to an increase in the demand for sexual services of women, and more European women immigrated to work as prostitutes.
 British authorities tolerated the immigration of European prostitutes in the hope that British men would engage in sex with them, instead of Indian women.

 Although, state-regulated prostitution was seen as a necessity to satisfy sailors and soldiers, European prostitutes constituted another racial crisis for the British authorities, giving rise to fears about sexual intercourse between "native" males and white prostitutes.
 They perceived this type of sexual interaction as undermining to colonial hierarchies based on class and race.
 They were even more anxious about the possibility of production of mixed-race children from such unions, as it threatened European racial purity.
 However, there were fewer concerns about unions between white males and Indian females, although they too could and did produce children.

 Generally, Indian women were not seen as violated or as victims when they engaged in prostitution with British men.
-Although sexual intercourse between British men and Indian women was acceptable, the British authorities preferred they interact with European women instead.
 Stephen Edwardes, police commissioner of Bombay from 1909 to 1917, noted that brothels of European women were accepted so that British men did not have to engage in sexual relations with Indian women.
 Growing social disapproval of sexual relations with Indian women compelled the authorities to accept prostitution as a necessary evil.

 In most cases, European prostitutes were considered "poor whites" or "low Europeans", indicating their perceived low socio-economic class.
 Evidence shows that many of the trafficked women, as well as their traffickers, were Jewish.
 References to these women as "low Europeans" or "less white" were often based in anti-Semitism.
 Terms such as "less white" denote an overall view that somehow these women were less valuable.
 The League of Nations was also compelled to take action.
 Growing pressures forced the British imperial authorities to react.
 Ultimately, the British in India would bow down to the strains caused by the First World War and the abolitionist movements.
 Brothels would only remain lawful in British India until the 1930s.